Teaching skill: How to get the most out of your pupils

 7 Simple Ways to Improve Teaching PE Skills

 Many PE lessons are energetic and fun, but are they building core PE teacher skills?
 Ofsted has recently highlighted that while engagement is high, pupils often need more support in skill development and sustained activity time.
+According to UK government guidance on high-quality physical education, effective PE should focus not just on activity but also on progression and skill mastery.
 If you’re wondering how to improve PE in your school, especially when it comes to teaching specific skills, you’re not alone.

 Here’s a list of essential strategies every teacher should know to confidently deliver high-quality PE that supports skill development and pupil progression.